Trump wants to end woke education. He pledged to use federal money as leverage - ExBulletin

 This is non-factual information based on fear, and I would call it propaganda, said Wil Del Pilar, senior vice president of Education Trust, a research and advocacy organization.
 There is no evidence that students are taught to question their sexuality in schools.
 There is no evidence that our American education system is full of maniacs.

-Trump's agenda calls for massive funding preferences for states and schools that end teacher tenure, establish universal school choice programs and allow parents to elect school principals.
+The Trump platform calls for massive funding preferences for states and schools that end teacher tenure, implement universal school choice programs and allow parents to elect school principals.

 Perhaps his most ambitious promise is to completely shut down the U.S. Department of Education, a goal of conservative politicians for decades, claiming it has been infiltrated by radicals.